davegroff/raspberryPi-Webcam-System/README.md

    ```

 ### Access the System
-Open a web browser and go to `localhost:5000` to access the RaspberryPi Webcam System.
+Open a web browser and go to `localhost:9000` to serve the video stream from Raspberry Pi
+To see the stream, launch browser and go to `localhost:9000/stream`

 Follow these steps meticulously to ensure a seamless setup and management of the RaspberryPi Webcam System as a Systemd service on your Raspberry Pi device.